Burnettsville in White County, Indiana — The American Midwest (Great Lakes)

 Founded originally as Farmington Academy in the southwest part of town, in 1858 Joseph Baldwin opened the Indiana Normal.
 This was Indiana's first Normal school and the fifth in the United States.

 Erected 1976.
 (Marker Number 91.1976.1.)

 Marker series.
 This marker is included in the Indiana State Historical Bureau Markers marker series.

 Location.
 40° 45.694′ N, 86° 35.602′ W. Marker is in Burnettsville, Indiana, in White County.
 Marker is at the intersection of South Main Street and Pearl Street, on the left when traveling south on South Main Street.
+Located at the Burnettsville Community Center - next to the Railroad Depot.
 Touch for map.
-Located at the Burnettsville Community Center - next to the Railroad Depot.
 Marker is in this post office area: Burnettsville IN 47926, United States of America.
+Touch for directions.

 Categories. • Education •